Polyhedral distortions and unusual magnetic order in spinel FeMn$_{2}$O$_{4}$: RESULTS

-Upon further cooling below $T_{N2}$, a collinear FI order to noncollinear FI one with the spin canting to the $c_{\rm T}$ axis at the B2 site occurs.
-At $T_{N2}$, a weak anomaly in the O-O bond lengths along both the $<101>$ and $<110>$ directions is observed with similar temperature dependence.
-Thus, no clear anomaly in D$_{\rm T}$ can be seen at $T_{N2}$ in Fig. 8(a).
-There is no anomaly in the O-A-O bond lengths in the tetrahedron at $T_{N2}$ either (see Fig. 7(a)).
-As for octahedral BO$_{6}$, one does not find anomalies in the B-O bond lengths along the $<001>$, $<100>$ , or D$_{\rm O}$.
+Upon further cooling below $T_{N2}$, a collinear to noncollinear FI order occurs accompanied with the spin canting to the $c_{\rm T}$ axis at the B2 site.
+At $T_{N2}$, a weak anomaly in the O-O bond lengths along both the $<101>$ and $<110>$ directions is observed with a similar temperature dependence.
+Thus, no clear anomaly in D$_{\rm T}$ can be seen at $T_{N2}$ (Fig. ~\ref{fig:6}(c)).
+There is no anomaly in the O-A-O bond angles in the tetrahedron at $T_{N2}$ either (see Fig. ~\ref{fig:7}(a)).
+Similarly, there is no obvious anomalies in the B-O bond lengths along the $<001>$, $<100>$, and D$_{\rm O}$.

-Interestingly, we find clear anomalies in the O-B-O bond angles in the octahedron at $T_{N2}$ (see Fig.~\ref{fig:Angles}(b)), i.e., an anomalous decrease of the two low O-B-O angles near 83.6$^{\rm o}$ and 84.3$^{\rm o}$ with the corresponding increase of the two high O-B-O angles $\sim$ 95.7$^{\rm o}$ and 96.4$^{\rm o}$.
-Therefore, the CFI-NCFI transition at $T_{N2}$ mainly induces changes of the O-B-O bond angles in the octahedron without a clear effect on the bond lengths in tetrahedron/octahedron, the O-A-O bond angles in tetrahedron and lattice constants.
+Interestingly, we find clear anomalies in O-B-O bond angles in the octahedron at $T_{N2}$ (see Fig.~\ref{fig:7}(b)), i.e., an anomalous decrease of the two low O-B-O angles ($\sim$83.6$^{\rm o}$ and 84.3$^{\rm o}$) with an increase of two high O-B-O angles $\sim$ 95.7$^{\rm o}$ and 96.4$^{\rm o}$.
+Therefore, the CFI-NCFI transition at $T_{N2}$ mainly induces changes of the O-B-O bond angles in the octahedron without a clear effect on the polyhedral distortion parameters, the O-A-O bond angles in the tetrahedron and the lattice constants, indicative of a different type of magnetoelastic coupling denoted magnetoelastic coupling II here.